Dealing with Hormonal Breakouts?

 The root cause of hormonal breakouts are the changes in your internal hormones, so it’s not something that can be solely fixed with skincare.
 We always recommend consulting a healthcare professional to help treat the underlying internal cause, along with monitoring your diet and stress levels.
 However, skincare plays an important role in supporting your skin through hormonal breakouts, lessening their severity, nourishing the skin to promote healing and avoiding long-term scarring.

 How To Treat Hormonal Breakouts With Skincare

 If you’re suffering from hormonal breakouts, the most important thing to do is support and nourish the skin to promote healing.
 Here’s how:

-Firstly, keep your skin clean by cleansing each morning and double cleansing of a night to remove bacteria and excess oil, stopping it from causing congestion.
+Firstly, keep your skin clean by cleansing each morning and double cleansing at night.
+This will help to remove bacteria and excess oil, stopping it from causing congestion.

-Using a hydrating toning mist that is pH balanced to strengthen your skin’s natural barrier function and help soothe inflammation around breakouts.
+Next, incorporate a vitamin B serum like our Super Serum to strengthen your skin’s natural barrier function and help soothe inflammation around breakouts.

 Support and Nourish

-Keep your skin hydrated with a lightweight moisturiser rich in hyaluronic acid and anti-inflammatory ingredients that will moisturise your skin without clogging your pores.
+Keep your skin hydrated with a lightweight moisturiser rich in hyaluronic acid and anti-inflammatory ingredients that will moisturise your skin without clogging the pores.

-Use a non-comedogenic face oil like Argan Oil to help balance your skin’s oil production and soothe sore, inflamed breakouts.
+Use a non-comedogenic face oil like our Renew Serum to help balance your skin’s oil production and soothe aggravated, inflamed breakouts.

-Opt for products with Alpha Hydroxy Acids (AHAs) like Lactic Acid or Glycolic Acid to minimize the appearance of acne scars and remove excess dead skin cells.
-Best applied in an exfoliant, mask or serum.
+Opt for products with Alpha Hydroxy Acids (AHAs) like Lactic Acid or Glycolic Acid to minimise the appearance of acne scars and remove excess dead skin cells.
+Best applied in an exfoliant, treatment, mask or serum.